sagars007/Proton-UI-connected-rounded-tabs/README.md

 How to use userChrome.css: https://www.userchrome.org/how-create-userchrome-css.html

-user.js file is optional.
-It is used to update about:config preferences.

 Some of the styles applied:
 * Rounded tabs connected to nav-bar with nightly color gradient active indicator
 * Compact mode reduced height